GMOD/Apollo/README.md

 In WA2.0, all data directories are stored in locations outside of the tomcat webapps directory.
 Use the WA2.0 [quick-start guide](docs/Apollo2Build.md) to learn how to add new data directories for your organisms.

-**Important Note: Data from your data loading pipeline should not be stored in the Tomcat webapps directory.
-This can result in data loss when doing undeploy operations in Tomcat.
-It will even delete data from inside symlinks instead of just removing the symlink itself.**.
+**Important Note: Data from your data loading pipeline should not be stored in the Tomcat webapps directory for important reasons!
+It can result in data loss when doing undeploy operations in Tomcat.
+The undeploy operations will even delete data from inside symlinks instead of just removing the symlink itself.**.

 ### Run Apollo in a temporary server